twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt16-02-quickest-way-to-end-tanha%zh.rst

 The cessation that occurs after taṇhā arises is found in the contemplation of the mind – cittānupassanā (see the Satipaṭṭhāna Sutta).
 After the lobha (greedy) mind rises, by contemplating it ceases (not leading to action).
 In the contemplation of feeling, both the cause and result cease; sec.3 and sec.4 do not arise.
 Therefore, the Buddha teaches Sakka that the contemplation of feeling is the quickest way to end taṇhā.

 (After listening to the Buddha’s teaching, Sakka went back to Heaven and indulged in sensual pleasures, and he forgot about the teaching.
 We can see the great fault of kāmaguṇa.)
 If the bad objects come in, the good ones disappear.
 Whatever you’re contemplating, the important point is seeing its perishing and vanishing (i.e., the importance of anicca).
 With the destruction of feeling, taṇhā does not exist.
 Therefore, if you can contemplate the ending of feeling, taṇhā will be finished quickly.
 (We can see this point illustrated by some Burmese enlightened monks who finished their practices within short periods.
 For example, Nyaung Loont Tawya Sayadaw (1867-1933) became a stream enterer, and within 10 days, he became an arahant.
 Soon Loon Sayadaw (1877-1952) – From sotāpanna to arahant (four months) U Manisara (Soon Loon Sayadaw’s disciple) became an arahant in seven days.
-Thae Inn Gu Sayadaw (1913-1973) went from satapaññā to arahant within two years.)
+Thae Inn Gu Sayadaw (1913-1973) went from sotāpanna to arahant within two years.)

 Therefore, near death, if you can contemplate all the arising of feelings to their ending, you can become a stream enterer and to arahantship.
 Do you appreciate it?
 If you contemplate the three feelings in turn, D.A. process is cut off in the beginning, in the middle, and in the end.
 This is the cessation of samudaya and dukkha.
 With the four noble truths, the cessation of two truths leads to nirodha and magga.
 All the cessation of feelings is Nibbāna.
 Seeing Nibbāna is the path of knowledge.

 ------

-revised on 2024-07-10
+revised on 2024-07-30

 ------